 What would you advise to a new cook or someone who wants to start cooking at home more?

 The most important thing is to find good teachers.
 It might be an excellent cookery book or a wonderful website, or both.
 There are many books and cooking websites with inaccurate, not tested recipes, but when you find good learning sources, cooking becomes a very rewarding activity.

 Thank you Sissi!
 From here I will let Sissi take over and show us what she prepared.
 Enjoy!

-Hello, my name is Sissi and I am honoured to guest blog today on Nami’s wonderful website.
-I met Nami several months ago, but our frequent discussions, as well as her precious friendly advice, help and encouragement make me feel as if we have known each other for long years.
+Hello, my name is Sissi and I am honored to guest blog today on Nami’s wonderful website.
+I met Nami several months ago, but our frequent discussions, as well as her precious friendly advice, help, and encouragement make me feel as if we have known each other for long years.
 She has also been an excellent, inspiring teacher in my exploration of the Japanese cuisine.
 Thank you, Nami, for inviting me to your blog!